Discord Business Model

 Premium Model Subscription Fees

-While the core features of the Discord platform are offered to users for free, there is also a premium model which allows members to take advantage of additional functionality and greater server efficiency for a subscription fee.
-The subscriptions are based on each price-tier system, with Discord Nitro Classic costing $4.99 per month, while Discord Nitro costs $9.99 per month.
+While the core features of the Discord platform are offered to users for free, a premium model allows members to take advantage of additional functionality and greater server efficiency for a subscription fee.
+The subscriptions are based on each price-tier system, with users paying $2.99 monthly for Discord Nitro Basic and $9.99 monthly for Discord Nitro.

-Some of the advantages of the premium model include faster upload times, a larger upload limit, HD video chat options, as well as a greater degree of avatar and emoji customization.
-These benefits are encompassed in packages known on the platform as “server boosts”.
+Some advantages of the premium model include faster upload times, a larger upload limit, HD video chat options, and greater avatar and emoji customization.
+These benefits are encompassed in packages known on the platform as “server boosts.”

 Discord Merchandise Store

-The company also operates an e-commerce platform where they sell a wide range of merchandise including clothing, gaming goods, collectibles, keyboards, and other accessories.
+The company also operates an e-commerce platform that sells various merchandise, including clothing, gaming goods, collectibles, keyboards, and other accessories.

 Funds and Investments

-A significant amount of the income from the company came from various rounds of funding which raised a total of $995.4 million and was last held in March 2022.
+A significant amount of the company’s income came from various rounds of funding, the last of which raised $995.4 million and was later held in March 2022.

 Is Discord Profitable?

-The company currently boasts 300 million registered members, with over 150 million active users.
-The company was valued at $15 billion in 2021 and posted an annual revenue of $130 million in 2020 (representing a 188% year-on-year increase).
-It recently reached a new record of 10.6 million concurrent users and made an estimated revenue of $300 million in 2021, showing a continuation of its strong growth trend.
+The company boasts 560 million registered members and over 200 million active users.
+It was valued at $15 billion in 2021 and posted annual revenue of $445 million in 2022.
+It recently reached an estimated revenue of $575 million in 2023, continuing its strong growth trend.

 Discord Business Model Canvas - Discord Business Model